Turn more visitors into leads with WebFX

-Did you know that 47 percent of all emails are opened on a mobile device?
+Did you know that 47% of all emails are opened on a mobile device?

 That’s why it’s crucial to make sure that users can read and navigate every element of your email on a mobile device, as well as a tablet.
-Otherwise, you may see a rise in unsubscribing and unopened rates, which impacts your HVAC advertising strategy.
+Otherwise, you may see a rise in unsubscribing and unopened rates, which impacts your HVAC marketing campaign.

 If you include a button or a clickable call-to-action, make sure it works across all devices — the most important thing is that mobile users can click it.
 Nothing is more frustrating than trying to get to a page on a mobile device and failing because the CTA doesn’t work.

 Sending newsletters is one of the best HVAC marketing ideas because you can engage with current and potential customers by email.
 You can send them updates on your business, as well as special offers they can take advantage of in-store or online.

 A few examples of what to feature in your email newsletters include:

 - A coupon for a new unit

 - A free maintenance or cleaning for new customers